polis-community/polis-wl/deploy/vm/README.md

 ## Configuring the Virtual Machine

-For a production setup you will want to setup a `polis` user, for development you may want to simplify things by running everything as the `ubuntu` user.
+For a production setup you will want to setup a limited privilege `polis` user, for development you may want to simplify things by running everything as the `ubuntu` user.
 Note that you will need to change the `.envrc` database connection strings to reflect this

 ## General server